firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 <br />
 **Mac OS and Unix users**

-1. If you are using `Python 3.3` or newer, the `venv` is a standard library and requires no additional installation.
+1. If you are using `Python 3.3` or newer, `venv` is a standard library and requires no additional installation.
 Otherwise, you can install `virtualenv`.

     `python -m pip install --user virtualenv`